beauchauff/modelmonitoring/README.md

 - Implementation Alert showing when calculated accuracy drops below 80%

 Functionality includes an evaluate script, located in the root directory.
-This uses the Python requests library to run a test script to test and log movie reviews for analysis.
+Running this script uses Python requests library to run a test script to test and log movie reviews for analysis.
+Script loops through a provided json file with review text to analyze and a user given sentiment to be logged for app performance with the streamlit app.